roksolana-d/spark-streaming-examples/README.md

 2) Structured streaming
 The same flow from Twitter to Kafka and Spark.
 ELK stack is not used, the data is displayed on the console format (for now).
 Fields to be discovered:
 - Filtering and aggregations on data (implemented)
-- Windowed aggregations (in process)
+- Windowed aggregations (implemented with count, other aggregations are in process)
-- Watermarking
+- Watermarking (implemented)
+- Data deduplication (in process)
 - Metrics gathering

 Future plans:
 - Upgrade Spark to 2.4.0
+- Multiple streams joins
 - Replace Kafka producer String format with JSON format for the legacy Spark streaming case
 - ELK stack introduction for Spark structured streaming case
-- Deploy the project on Kubernetes
+- Deploy the project with Kubernetes

 Spark 2.3.1 is used for now.
 Scala version is current release (2.12.8)